 Newly diagnosed profoundly deaf children from the newborn hearing screening programme should be referred once:

-- The infant has an assumed profound sensorineural loss at 2 and 4 kHz, or if basing this on objective testing alone, no response to a 4kHz and 1kHz stimulus (regardless of the click response)
+- The infant has an assumed severe to profound sensorineural loss as specified above, or if basing this on objective testing alone, no response to a 4kHz and 1kHz stimulus (regardless of the click response)

 - They have worn hearing aids consistently for at least six weeks